-Our effective tax rate was 71.6 percent for the three months ended June 30, 2011 compared to 29.3 percent in the prior year quarter.
-Our effective tax rate was 33.8 percent for the six months ended June 30, 2011 compared to 34.2 percent in the year-ago period.
-The increase in the effective tax rate for the three months ended June 30, 2011 was driven by an adjustment in uncertain tax positions while the prior year quarter reflects a larger release of valuation allowance on deferred tax assets.
-The change in the effective tax rate for the six month period ended June 30, 2011 was less pronounced as the uncertain tax position adjustment was offset by a release of valuation allowance previously established on foreign tax credits and a change in state tax rates used to value deferred tax assets.
+Our effective tax rate was 39.8 percent for the three months ended September 30, 2011 compared to 33.6 percent in the prior year quarter.
+Our effective tax rate was 35.4 percent for the nine months ended September 30, 2011 compared to 34.2 percent in the year-ago period.
+The effective tax rate for the three and nine months ended September 30, 2011 primarily reflects expense from foreign operations, the utilization of low income housing tax credits, the impact of state taxes and, as it relates to the nine month period, an adjustment in uncertain tax positions and the release of valuation allowance previously established on foreign tax credits.
+The effective tax rate for the three and nine months ended September 30, 2010 reflects an increased level of low income housing and other tax credits, an adjustment of uncertain tax positions and the non-deductible loss on the sale of securities.
 During the first quarter of 2011, HSBC North America identified an additional tax planning strategy which is expected to generate sufficient taxable foreign source income to allow us to recognize and utilize foreign tax credits currently on our balance sheet before they expire.
-See Note 12, "Income Taxes," in the accompanying consolidated financial statements for further discussion.
+See Note 13, "Income Taxes," in the accompanying consolidated financial statements for further discussion.

 At December 31, 2010, we consolidated a commercial paper conduit known as Bryant Park Funding LLC ("Bryant Park") in our financial statements as we were considered to be the primary beneficiary because we had the power to direct the activities of the conduit that most significantly impact its economic performance.
 During the first quarter of 2011, in order to consolidate and streamline conduit administration across HSBC to reduce risk and achieve operational and capital efficiencies, we completed the assignment of a significant majority of our liquidity asset purchase agreements to HSBC Bank plc.
 As a result, we no longer have a controlling financial interest in Bryant Park and, beginning in March 2011, we are no longer consolidating Bryant Park.
 The deconsolidation of Bryant Park resulted in the removal of approximately \$2.4 billion of assets from our balance sheet in March 2011 and did not have a significant financial impact on our results of operations.
-See Note 17, "Variable Interest Entities" for further discussion.
+See Note 18, "Variable Interest Entities" for further discussion.

 As discussed in our 2010 Form 10-K, we have been building several new retail banking platforms as part of an initiative to build common platforms across HSBC.
 Certain of these retail banking platforms were rolled out in 2010 and additional platforms continued to be under development.
-During the first quarter of 2011, we decided to cancel certain projects underway that were developing software for these new platforms as alternative information technology platforms are being pursued.
-As a result of this decision, we recorded a charge of \$78 million during the first quarter of 2011 relating to the impairment of certain previously capitalized software development costs which are now no longer realizable.
-During the second quarter of 2011, HSBC completed a comprehensive review of all platforms currently under development which resulted in additional projects being cancelled.
-As a result, we recorded an additional charge of \$16 million relating to the impairment of certain previously capitalized software development of other banking platforms continues.
-At June 30, 2011, \$26 million of software in the process of development on projects which have not been put into service remains capitalized.
+During the first quarter of 2011, we decided to cancel certain projects underway that were developing software for these new platforms and pursue alternative information technology platforms.
+During the second quarter of 2011, HSBC completed a comprehensive review of all platforms under development which resulted in additional projects being cancelled.
+As a result, we collectively recorded \$94 million of impairment charges in the first half of 2011 relating to the impairment of certain previously capitalized software development costs which we determined to be no longer realizable.
+Development of other banking platforms continues.
+At September 30, 2011, \$28 million of software in the process of development on projects which have not been put into service has been capitalized.

 During the first quarter of 2011, we initiated a program to purchase foreign bonds and REMIC residual interests as part of a tax planning strategy to increase foreign source income.
-At June 30, 2011, we held an additional \$4.0 billion of available-for-sale securities which were purchased as part of this program.
+At September 30, 2011, we held an additional \$4.0 billion of available-for-sale securities which were purchased as part of this program.